2.A Refugees: From Eligibility to Arrival

 - Conduct background checks of the sponsors and assess their ability to provide income and settlement support to the sponsored refugees;

 - Conduct an interview to assess the refugee applicant’s eligibility to be granted protection.
-In some cases where applicants have already been determined to be Convention Refugees by UNHCR or their host government, the Canada may follow that determination without conducting an in-person interview;
+In some cases where applicants have already been determined to be Convention Refugees by UNHCR or their host government, Canada may follow that determination without conducting an in-person interview;

 - Conduct an interview and collect biometric information to determine the refugee’s admissibility to become a permanent resident, including medical, criminal and security assessments;